You just clicked a link to go to another website. If you continue, you may go to a site run by someone else.

 A tiny tube is then placed in the opening to keep the middle ear ventilated and prevent fluid from accumulating again.
 The tube usually falls out on its own after 6 to 12 months.

-The recovery room nurses will monitor your child for approximately 2 to 4 hours after surgery to make sure there are no complications.
-If all goes well, you can usually leave the hospital the same day.
+The recovery room nurses will monitor the child for approximately 2 to 4 hours after surgery to make sure there are no complications.
+If all goes well, they can usually leave the hospital the same day.

-The ENT or ear specialist may prescribe antibiotic ear drops to prevent infection where the vent tube was inserted.
-You’ll probably be asked to call your pediatrician if your child has drainage from the ear, pain in the ear, or a fever.
-If a vent tube should happen to fall out before it’s supposed to, notify your pediatrician right away.
-Another procedure will be necessary to re-insert it.
+The ENT specialist may prescribe antibiotic ear drops to prevent infection where the vent tube was inserted.
+The ENT specialist should be called if the child has drainage from the ear, pain in the ear, a fever or if the vent tube should happen to fall out before it’s supposed to.
+If this happens, another procedure will be necessary to re-insert it.

-Detailed follow-up care is based on the judgment of your pediatrician.
-If you have questions or concerns, be sure to ask your pediatrician.
+Detailed follow-up care is based on the judgment of the ENT specialist.
+If there are questions or concerns, these should be discussed with the them.